Physical Therapy Doctorate

 Doctor of Physical Therapy Salary

 The more education a physical therapist earns, the higher their earning potential.
-According to Salary.com's 2017 information, the projected annual salary of an MPT with one to two years of experience is between $77,949 and $81,744, with the potential to grow to around $85,870 around five years of experience.
-Alternately, DPTs with one to two years of experience are projected to earn between $78,435 and $82,231/year, with the potential to grow to $86,186/year after five years.
+According to the BLS' 2023 information, the median annual salary of a PT is approximately $99,000, with the potential to grow considerably around five years of experience.

 Physical Therapy Doctorate Career Benefits